aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 Deep copy copies **everything**.
 Any level deep elements of the original sequenced are duplicated (stored in the separate place in memory).

-When you program you must always be aware which one you are operating.
+When you program you must always be aware with which one you are operating.

 ## One-sided finite differences